Klipper3d/klipper/docs/Config_Reference.md

 ### [bed_screws]

 Tool to help adjust bed leveling screws.
-One may define a [bed_screws] config section to enable a BED_SCREWS_ADJUST g-code command.
+One may define a [bed_screws] config section to enable a BED_SCREWS_ADJUST G-Code command.

 See the
 [leveling guide](Manual_Level.md#adjusting-bed-leveling-screws) and